-Even if you are highly committed to stop making things worse in conflict situations, you will still need to practice a host of skills before that can happen.
+Even if you are highly committed to stop making things worse in conflict situations; you still need to practice a host of skills needed to stop.

-When we are in the middle of enduring a attack from someone else, our own reaction feels impulsive, like an unpredictable and overbearing urge.
-However, realistically a lot of these situations are quite predictable.
+When we are in the middle of enduring a verbal attack from someone else; our own reaction feels impulsive; like an unpredictable and overbearing urge.
+However; realistically; a lot of these situations are quite predictable.
 How many times have you had that fight?
-How many times has this co-parent said that particular provocative thing?
-Look descriptively at previous problems: what did the co-parent do that resulted in your emotions going through the roof to the point where you had urges to retaliate?
-We will call those things triggers, because they trigger your response.
+How many times has your partner said that particular hurtful and provocative thing?
+Look descriptively at previous problems: what did your partner do that resulted in your emotions going through the roof to the point where you had urges to retaliate?
+We will call those things triggers because they trigger your response.